guptakushal03/BrainyBeam-Django-Internship-Tasks/README.md

 ## Report

 A report detailing how to use the app, its functionalities, expected outputs, and more is included in the project.
 This report provides in-depth explanations for each task and how to run them.
+You can view and download it [here](./Rejection%20Letter.pdf).

 ---